 TOP 8 SIGNS YOU’RE BEING SCAMMED

-2. You win a “contest” that you never entered.
+- You win a “contest” that you never entered.

-3. You are pressured to “act now!
+- You are pressured to “act now!

-5. Someone requests a large down payment.
+- Someone requests a large down payment.

-6. The company refuses to provide written information.
+- The company refuses to provide written information.

-7. The company has no physical address, only a P.O.
+- The company has no physical address, only a P.O.
 Box.

-8. The company insists you pay in cash.
+- The company insists you pay in cash.

 Never accept a collect call from anyone claiming to be a lottery official.

+Only buy tickets from authorized Kentucky Lottery retailers.
 Never purchase tickets from foreign lotteries by phone or by mail.
 The sale and trafficking in foreign lottery tickets is a violation of federal law.

-If you become, or suspect that your have become, a victim of a lottery-related crime,
+If you become, or suspect that you have become, a victim of a lottery-related crime,

-If you think you've been a victim of an Internet fraud scheme, you can file a complaint, online, with the Internet Crime Complaint Center, of which the FBI is a part, at www.ic3.gov.
-Information of a variety of scams can be found at the National Consumers League’s website at fakechecks.org or at www.fraudwatch.com.
+file an online complaint with the Internet Crime Complaint Center, of which the FBI is a part, at www.ic3.gov.
+Information of a variety of scams can be found at the National Consumers League’s website at www.fakechecks.org or at www.fraudwatchinternational.com.